arduino/docs-content/content/arduino-cloud/01.getting-started/09.arduino-cloud-for-education/content.md

 ![free courses in the cloud](assets/join-space.png "My Cloud - default Space")

 * **My Cloud**.
 My Cloud is an *automatically* created private space once joined Arduino Cloud.
 You can use this space for personal projects you do not want to share with all your class.
-This space is free and includes *two Things*, unlimited dashboards, 100MB of Sketch storage, 1 day data retention by default.
+This space is free and includes *two Things*, unlimited dashboards, 100 MB of sketch storage, and 1-day data retention by default.
 * **New shared space**.
-A *Shared Space* is a space you can use with all your students.
+A *shared space* is a space you can use with all your students.
 There is no limit in the number of members, who can all access the resources within its space.
-* **Join Space** - copy paste here the space code that another admin or teacher shared with you to join their space.
-Like in the image below:
+* **Join Space**.
+Here you copy and paste the space code that another admin or teacher shared with you to join their space.
+See image below:

 ![join space](assets/joinspace.png "Join Space - Insert Code")